 Large companies often use a lot of resources protecting themselves against copies and exploitation of their work and characteristics, like their trademark or design.
 If a company has a trademark with a certain reputation and that trademark is used unlawfully or if it gets plagiarized and is of poorer quality than the original product, the company undeservedly risks bad publicity which can cause irreparable damage to their previously good brand.

-The purpose of this law school is to analyse how the right-holders can best protect themselves against infringement of their rights such as copies of patent or copyright protected works, illegal use of trademark and how the intellectual property right is enforced in the case of misuse.
+The purpose of this law school was analyse how the right-holders can best protect themselves against infringement of their rights such as copies of patent or copyright protected works, illegal use of trademark and how the intellectual property right is enforced in the case of misuse.

-The law school will include classes and lectures with a possibility for the students to actively participate in discussions of the benefits and problems regarding Intellectual Property Rights.
-The first lecture will be an introduction to Intellectual Property Rights, including the purpose for the legal area and a short overview of each area within the topic.
-There will be several visits to some of the top law firms in Denmark, and each of them will have a certain topic that they will lecture about.
-It will also be possible to experience how intellectual property rights work at a practical level and outside the law firms, when we visit one of Denmark’s most important manufacturers of medicine, Novo Nordisk A/S. To achieve the highest academic level of the ELSA Law School we have carefully selected the lecturers among respected lawyers with many years of practice in the field of intellectual property.
+The law school included classes and lectures with a possibility for the students to actively participate in discussions of the benefits and problems regarding Intellectual Property Rights.
+The first lecture was an introduction to Intellectual Property Rights, including the purpose for the legal area and a short overview of each area within the topic.
+There was also several visits to some of the top law firms in Denmark, and each of them had a certain topic that they would lecture about.
+It was also possible to experience how intellectual property rights work at a practical level and outside the law firms, when the participants visited one of Denmark’s most important manufacturers of medicine, Novo Nordisk A/S.